dougeby/IntuneDocs/intune/education-settings-configure-ios.md

 #### Configure teacher root certificate

-Under **Teacher root certificate**, choose the browse button to select the teacher root certificate with the extension .cer (DER, or Base64 encoded), or .P7B (with or without full chain).
+Under **Teacher root certificate**, choose the browse button.
+Select the root certificate with either:
+- Extension .cer (DER, or Base64 encoded)
+- Extension .P7B (with or without full chain)

 #### Configure teacher PKCS#12 certificate

 Under **Teacher PKCS#12 certificate**, configure the following values:

-- **Subject name format** - Intune automatically prefixes the certificate common name with **leader**, for the teacher certificate, and **member**, for the student certificate.
+- **Subject name format** - Intune automatically prefixes common names for teacher certificates with **leader**.
+Common names for Student certificates are prefixed with **member**.
 - **Certification authority** - An Enterprise Certification Authority (CA) that runs on an Enterprise edition of Windows Server 2008 R2 or later.
 A Standalone CA is not supported.
 - **Certification authority name** - Enter the name of your certification authority.
 - **Certificate template name** - Enter the name of a certificate template that has been added to an issuing CA.